-Students are expected to plan and execute their practical work schedule (keeping in mind general lab expectations, safety and other constraints) and to perform these as they have agreed to do so.
+Students are expected to plan and execute their work schedule and to perform these as they have agreed to do so.
 Missing this work or deadlines will be negatively reflected in their Practical Research Performance grades.
-Faculty will accept and grade the literature review or research note-book when these are submitted after the deadline (i.e., after the last meeting of the student and faculty supervisor).
+Faculty will accept and grade the final literature review when are submitted (i.e., after the last weekly meeting of the student and faculty supervisor).
 However, failure to submit these course requirements will incur a penalty equivalent to a 5% deduction from the assigned grade for every day that the work is overdue.
 Work that is overdue by more than seven days will be assigned a grade of 0.